Outback Power Mojave Inverter

 What could happen

-An attacker with network access to a Mojave Inverter could read sensitive data (such as operational parameters or credentials) or inject commands that alter inverter operation or settings without authentication.
+An attacker with network access to a Mojave Inverter could read sensitive data or inject commands that alter power conversion behavior, potentially disrupting energy distribution or storage operations.

 Who's at risk